16 Sweet Facts About Peeps

 8. A Peep's eyes are the final touch.

-The final flourish for all of these squishy balls of sweetness is adding the eyes, which are made of carnauba—a non-toxic edible wax (that is also found in some shoe polishes and car waxes, plus many other candies).
+The final flourish for all of these squishy balls of sweetness is adding the eyes, which are made of carnauba wax—a non-toxic vegetable wax (that is also found in some shoe polishes and car waxes, plus many other candies).

 9. Peeps may be destructible, but their eyes are not.

 In 1999, a pair of scientists at Emory University—dubbed “Peeps Investigators”—decided to test the theory that Peeps are an indestructible food.
-In addition to a microwave, the pair tested the candy’s vulnerability to tap water, boiling water, acetone, and sulfuric acid (they survived them all).
-When they upped the ante with some Phenol, the only things that didn’t disappear were the eyes.
+In addition to Peeps’ performance in a microwave, the pair tested the candy’s vulnerability to tap water, boiling water, acetone, and sulfuric acid (they survived them all).
+When they upped the ante with some phenol, the only things that didn’t disappear were the eyes

-10. Peeps really are everyone's favorite non-chocolate Easter candy.
+10. Peeps really are one of the most popular non-chocolate Easter candies.

-For more than 20 years now, no other non-chocolate Easter candy has been able to compete with the power of Peeps.
-With more than 1.5 billion of them consumed each spring, Peeps have topped the list of most popular Easter treats for more than two decades.
+You might not like them (in fact, a lot of people don’t), but for decades, the non-chocolate candy has dominated Easter baskets.
+With more than 1.5 billion Peeps consumed each spring, they have topped the list of most popular treats for the holiday for more than two decades.

 11. There are sugar-free Peeps.